-Hey there’s nothing wrong with a marketing career, but real-world marketing has changed too.
-The majority of entry-level marketing roles perform a couple things:
+There’s nothing wrong with a marketing career, but real-world marketing has changed too.
+The majority of entry-level marketing roles perform a few duties:

 The bottom line is, if you’re looking to get into business, becoming a Business Development Representative is the place to start.
-It’s got a ton of room for professional growth, gives you the foundational skills that will help you continue to grow throughout your career.
+It’s got a ton of room for professional growth and gives you the foundational skills that will help you continue to grow throughout your career.

 Do I have what it takes to be a BDR?

 If you’re interested in becoming a Business Development Representative, you’re already in the right place.
-LaunchSource works with the coolest startups in the area makes sure they provide room for growth, competitive pay, and a cool atmosphere that us “millennials” like to work in!
+LaunchSource works with the fastest growing startups in the area.
+We make sure they provide room for growth, competitive pay, and a great company culture.
+Then, we introduce them to you.